 According to a piece on the halo effect from the Economist:

 [The halo effect] is the phenomenon whereby we assume that because people are good at doing A they will be good at doing B, C and D (or the reverse—because they are bad at doing A they will be bad at doing B, C and D).

 The halo effect explains why we might think that a celebrity is smart, successful, and happy just because she's beautiful, or why a recruiter might hire a well-dressed, well-mannered man who turns out to be unreliable.
 It's all about first impressions.

 The same concept applies to your website and marketing content.
 If it LOOKS good and READS well, then people may ascribe good qualities to the rest of your business, ultimately deciding to choose you over others.

 Alternately, if your website and marketing content look like hell holes and read like crap, then people may ascribe hellish and crappish qualities to your product, service, or company--even if your product or service is truly the best on the planet.

-Now that you know how important it is to avoid issues that shred credibility, here are five common ways I see businesses large and small send website visitors and content readers packing.
+Now that you know how important it is to avoid issues that shred credibility, here are five common things businesses large and small do to send website visitors and content readers packing.